codice/thirdparty/ffmpeg/README.md

 The following instructions are based off of the [official ffmpeg compilation guide](https://trac.ffmpeg.org/wiki/CompilationGuide).
 If problems are encountered during this guide, please refer to the official guide.

-This guide sets up [Oracle's VirtualBox](https://www.virtualbox.org/wiki/Downloads) VMs to compile the ffmpeg library.
+This guide sets up [Oracle's VirtualBox](https://www.virtualbox.org/wiki/Downloads) VMs to compile the ffmpeg library, with the exception of MacOS X.
 That way:

 1. Most environmental inconsistencies are mitigated